 - Career and relationship guidance

 Use those insights to choose small experiments that express your life-path energies in daily life.
-For an in-depth walkthrough, see our guide on calculating your life path (internal link).
+For a step-by-step walkthrough, see Calculating Your Life Path.

 Weaving Purpose into Everyday Life